kylbutlr/todo-list-react/README.md

 Using: React, Axios, RWD, Bulma, and Sass

-It features responsive web design for cross-device compatibility.
+Create, edit, and delete todo entries with optional time and date requirements.
+Sorts entries into 3 groups, entries with a date set to the current day (Today's Todos), incomplete entries, and complete (marked complete/done) entries.
+These groups can be individually hidden.
+Also features responsive web design for cross-device compatibility.

 ## Install